As seen in:

 Keep these professional tips in mind when writing your medical school CV:

-- Take your time and carefully think through what you can include in your CV to boost your chances.
+- Take your time and carefully think through what you can include in your medical student CV to boost your chances.

 - Research the medical school you’re applying to for any specific guidelines or tips for your application.